 The dog had a rich master, Gottardo Pallastrelli, who, curious about where his dog was going every day, followed the animal, found Rocco and brought him to his mansion until he recovered completely.
 After that Rocco started his journey to return home.

 The events concerning the last years of the saint's life are not verifiable.
 The legend says that Rocco died in Montpellier, where he had returned, or Angera on Lake Maggiore.
 What is sure is that, on the way back home, he was involved in the complicated political events of the time, arrested as a suspect and taken before the governor in Voghera.
 When questioned, to fulfill his vow he would not reveal his name, saying only he was "a humble servant of Jesus Christ".
 Thrown into prison, he spent five years there living this new challenge as a "purgatory" for the expiation of sins.
 When death was near, he asked the jailer to bring him a priest, then some miraculous events occurred, which led those present to inform the Governor.

 The rumors spread quickly, but when the cell door was opened, Rocco was already dead: it was August 16th of one year between 1376 and 1379.
 Before he died, the Saint had obtained from God the gift of becoming the intercessor of all the victims of the plague that would call his name, a name that was discovered by the old mother of the Governor or her nurse, that seeing the peculiar vermilion cross on Rocco's chest, recognized him as the Roch of Montpellier.

-San Rocco was buried with full honors and on his tomb in Voghera worship of the young Rocco, a pilgrim from Montpellier, a friend of the humblest, the sick and the poor, immediately began to flourish.
+San Rocco was buried with full honors and on his tomb in Voghera veneration of the young Rocco, a pilgrim from Montpellier, a friend of the humblest, the sick and the poor, immediately began to flourish.
 In 1414 the Council of Constance prayed the saint for deliverance from the plague that was spreading in the place during the work of the Council.